- £600 per week

 Heating: Electric instant heat independent intelligent heaters, two woodburning stoves.

-Short breaks: Not accepted at peak times.
+Short breaks: Accepted out of peak times.

 Notes: Towels are provided.
 Free unlimited WiFi.
 Mobile phone signal is strong.
 Travel cot and highchair available.